Atemo-C/NixOS-configuration/README.md

 This NixOS configuration is almost exactly what I use on my own systems. \
 It is a single-user setup with the [Niri](https://github.com/YaLTeR/niri) Wayland compositor as its base environment.
 It uses NixOS unstable under the hood, with some help from [Home Manager](https://github.com/nix-community/home-manager). \
 It is a successor to [my old NixOS configuration](https://github.com/Atemo-C/OLD-NixOS-Configuration), which is now archived. \
 When using this configuration, make sure to read and modify each module of interest to you.
 It is, after all, made for myself first.
-It is assumed that you have prior experience with NixOS *(without flakes)*, or you **will** be lost. \
+It is assumed that you have prior experience with NixOS *(without flakes)*, or you **will** be lost.
-To see a mindmap that connects basically everything in this configuration, you may download the [`.minder`](https://github.com/Atemo-C/NixOS-configuration/blob/main/Configuration.minder) file in this repository.
-It is to be opened with [ElementaryOS' Minder program](https://github.com/phase1geo/Minder).

 # To know and do when using this configuration. ‎
 ## Permissions of `/etc/nixos/*`